DoD Lodging Rate Hikes: How to Adjust Your Travel Plans

 A room in the main building of the Ramstein Inn

 For example, at Yokota Air Base in Japan, there are a few off-base options within a 10 or 15-minute ride, but they are decidedly less convenient than Air Force billeting at the Kanto Lodge, which offers a free shuttle to the terminal.
-Only certain taxis have base access, although there is a gate right near the passenger terminal if your driver can’t come on base.
+Only certain taxis have base access, although there is a gate right near the passenger terminal if your driver can’t enter the base.

 Finally, the FY20 rate for Visiting Quarters at Kanto Lodge is $105, which may be comparable to or less than the (taxed) rate of local hotels.
 The next time we fly Space-A via Yokota, we will likely try for a room at Kanto Lodge and hope we don’t get stuck there for more than a night or two!